tickets-dao/sandbox/atomyze-bft-2.3-devel/README.md

 * On **channel** level it will apply to all chaincodes in this channel
 * Locate **.prepare** file in chaincode directory for chaincode specific configuration

-Example for public namespace with 3 organizations:
+Example for public namespace with 3 organizations **without initialization**:

 ```
 CHAINCODE_VERSION="$(date +%s)"